wFairmanOlin/wFairmanOlin.github.io/about.md

 ![profile](assets/img/profile.jpg)

-I am a senior at Olin College of Engineering pursuing a degree in Electrical and Computer engineering.
+I am a PhD candidate in Electrical Engineering at Florida Atlantic University.
+I graduated from Olin College in 2021 with a degree in Electrical and Computer Engineering.